Guildflow/policy/terms-of-service.md

 ### 20. Notice to California Residents

 Pursuant to Cal.
-Civil Code § 1789.3, please note that (a) GUILDFLOW is located at 399 Market Street, Suite 360, Philadelphia, PA 19106,, (b) The fees and charges for GUILDFLOW Services vary depending on the services selected by you, and (c) If you have a complaint regarding GUILDFLOW Services or desire further information on use of GUILDFLOW Services, visit GUILDFLOW's Customer Support web pages at URL.
+Civil Code § 1789.3, please note that (a) GUILDFLOW is located at 399 Market Street, Suite 360, Philadelphia, PA 19106,, (b) The fees and charges for GUILDFLOW Services vary depending on the services selected by you, and (c) If you have a complaint regarding GUILDFLOW Services or desire further information on use of GUILDFLOW Services, contact GUILDFLOW's Customer Support at <hello@guildflow.com>.
 For complaints, you may also contact the Complaint Assistance Unit of the Division of Consumer Services of the Department of Consumer Affairs in writing at 400 "R" Street, Sacramento, CA 95814 or by telephone at (916) 445-1254 or (800) 952-5210.

 Bookmark <https://guildflow.com/policy/> and visit this site regularly for updates to GUILDFLOW Terms of Service.